symfony/symfony-docs/book/routing.rst

     GET /blog/my-blog-post

-The goal of the Symfony2 routing system is to parse this URL and determine which controller should be executed.
+The goal of the Symfony routing system is to parse this URL and determine which controller should be executed.
 The whole process looks like this:

 #.
-The request is handled by the Symfony2 front controller (e.g. ``app.php``);
+The request is handled by the Symfony front controller (e.g. ``app.php``);

 #.
-The Symfony2 core (i.e. Kernel) asks the router to inspect the request;
+The Symfony core (i.e. Kernel) asks the router to inspect the request;

 #.
 The router matches the incoming URL to a specific route and returns information
    about the route, including the controller that should be executed;

 #.
-The Symfony2 Kernel executes the controller, which ultimately returns
+The Symfony Kernel executes the controller, which ultimately returns
    a ``Response`` object.

 .. figure:: /images/request-flow.png
    :align: center
-   :alt: Symfony2 request flow
+   :alt: Symfony request flow

    The routing layer is a tool that translates the incoming URL into a specific controller to execute.